docelic/amber-introduction/README.md

 The best way to see the actual error from there is to copy-paste the command printed and run it manually in the terminal.
 The error will be shown and from there the cause will be determined easily.

 There are some issues with the `libgc` library here and there.
-Crystal comes with built-in `libgc`, but it may conflict with the system one.
-In my case the solution was to install and then remove package `libgc-dev`.
+In my case the solution was to reinstall the package `libgc-dev`.

 # REPL<a name="repl"></a>